douglasgreen/outlines/computing/computer_science/computer_science.md

 Object-Oriented Programming (OOP) Concepts:

--   OOP is a programming paradigm based on the concept of \"objects,\" which can contain data and code: data in the form of fields (often known as attributes), and code, in the form of procedures (often known as methods).
+-   OOP is a programming paradigm based on the concept of "objects," which can contain data and code: data in the form of fields (often known as attributes), and code, in the form of procedures (often known as methods).
 -   Key concepts of OOP include:
     -   Class: A blueprint for creating objects (a particular data structure), providing initial values for state (member variables or attributes), and implementations of behavior (member functions or methods).
     -   Object: An instance of a class.
     -   Inheritance: A way to form new classes using classes that have already been defined.
-    -   Encapsulation: Hiding internal states and requiring all interaction to be performed through an object\'s methods.
+    -   Encapsulation: Hiding internal states and requiring all interaction to be performed through an object's methods.
     -   Polymorphism: Allowing objects of different classes to be treated as objects of a common super class.
 -   OOP aims to increase the flexibility and maintainability of code by organizing software design around data, or objects, rather than functions and logic.